2start/documentation/using-inspect-protect/inspect/tag-build.md

 * At least one occurrence of a specific type of vulnerability is present in the source code.

+Once you have tagged a build, the build is shown in the Version drop-down menu (you may need to refresh first), allowing you to view the analysis results for that specific build.

 **The process of specifying a build rule is**:

 1. [Create a filter that defines the tag criteria](filter-results.md#creating-a-filter).